YO00ON/You-ne/README.md

 - 🌱 I’m currently learning at 42 & 2600 schools

-- 💞️ I’m looking for an internship as sysadmin, devops or pentester
+- 💞️ I’m looking for an internship as security developer, devsecops, analyst or pentester

 - 📫 How to reach me : yun-til@protonmail.com